Happy New Decade! We are pleased to report you finished the year with a very strong performance. Congratulations!

 In today’s historic low interest rate world and with the prospect of re-accelerating economic strength, stocks remain our asset class of choice over bonds.
 While we could experience a consolidation of last year’s strong gains early in the year, this may well allow the stock market more upside potential as the year progresses.
 We will continue to search for and evaluate additional conservative growth and income ideas to purchase for you.

 While 2019 is a memorable one for the history books, the last twenty years included numerous cyclical ups and downs that raised havoc on many investors.
 Indeed, the first decade included a tech bubble collapse and severe financial crisis leading to two brutal 50%+ stock market routs.
 In the recent decade, there were three nearly 20% declines, which tested investor discipline.
-Through all the volatility, we are happy to report that our long-time clients enjoyed new all-time high levels of wealth in 17 of the last 20 calendar years*.
 More importantly, our client family earned those steady returns all while experiencing roughly half the stock market volatility*.

 Those consistent long-term results came from making timely adjustments to your investments as the economic landscape changed.
 Additionally, the focus on investments that combine the key elements of high-quality, reasonable value and dependable dividend income also help generate better returns for you with less risk.
 Now in our 43rd year, we have used this formula successfully in many different, even extreme, financial, economic and political climates.
 We are proud of past investment results and dedicated to doing even better for you in the years ahead!